arnb-smnta/prod-expense-split-app-frontend/README.md

    The backend server should now be running at `http://localhost:8080`.

 5. **Frontend Setup**
-   - Visit the [official SplitEasy frontend repository](https://github.com/arnb-smnta/expense-split-prod-frontend) and follow similar steps to set up and run the frontend application.
+   - Visit the [official SplitBills frontend repository](https://github.com/arnb-smnta/expense-split-prod-frontend) and follow similar steps to set up and run the frontend application.

 ---